Tautology (logic): History

+Many logicians in the early 20th century used the term 'tautology' for any formula that is universally valid, whether a formula of propositional logic or of predicate logic.
+In this broad sense, a tautology is a formula that is true under all interpretations, or that is logically equivalent to the negation of a contradiction.
+Tarski and Gödel followed this usage and it appears in textbooks such as that of Lewis and Langford.
+This broad use of the term is less common today, though some textbooks continue to use it.

+Modern textbooks more commonly restrict the use of 'tautology' to valid sentences of propositional logic, or valid sentences of predicate logic that can be reduced to propositional tautologies by substitution.

 Background

 Propositional logic begins with propositional variables, atomic units that represent concrete propositions.
 A formula consists of propositional variables connected by logical connectives, built up in such a way that the truth of the overall formula can be deduced from the truth or falsity of each variable.
 A valuation is a function that assigns each propositional variable to either T (for truth) or F (for falsity).
 So by using the propositional variables A and B, the binary connectives $\lor$ and $\land$ representing disjunction and conjunction respectively, and the unary connective $\lnot$ representing negation, the following formula can be obtained:$(A \land B) \lor (\lnot A) \lor (\lnot B)$.